Tokugawa Tsunayoshi: Shōgun (1680–1709)

 Tsunayoshi's first son Tokugawa Tokumatsu (1679–1683) died at the age of 4 due to illness.

 In 1704, Tsunayoshi's only surviving child, Tsuruhime died following a miscarriage and a few months after her husband, his son-in-law, Tokugawa Tsunanori of Kii Domain also died.
 Therefore, Tsunayoshi appointed his nephew, Tokugawa Ienobu, heir apparent in the winter of 1704.
 Ienobu was the son of his other brother, Tokugawa Tsunashige, the former Lord of Kōfu, which was a title Ienobu held himself before becoming shōgun.
 Ienobu moved into the official residence of Shogunal heir apparent at the Western Perimeter of Edo Castle.

 In 1706, Edo was hit by a typhoon, and Mount Fuji erupted the following year.

-Death

 It was insinuated that Tsunayoshi was stabbed by his consort after he tried to proclaim an illegitimate child as his heir; this concept, stemming from the Sanno Gaiki, is refuted in contemporary records which explain that Tsunayoshi had the measles at the end of his life and died on 19 February 1709, in the presence of his entourage.
 His death was just four days short of his 63rd birthday.
 He was given the Buddhist name Joken'in (常憲院) and buried in Kan'ei-ji.

+Legacy

+Although derided during his time and afterwards for what was perceived as his overtly strong care of dogs, more recent evaluations by historians have shown him to be ahead of his time with his progressive animal welfare laws.
+His edicts on the care of animals can be seen as equivalent to modern-day animal rights and welfare laws and regulations.
+His reign marked the first time in comprehensive and enforced animal welfare and rights in Japan since the rule of Emperor Tenmu (673–686).